-In accordance with current governing protocols (www.hud.gov/reac), REAC will automatically refer Section 232 projects Projects receiving a defined certain physical inspection scores (i.e., from the Physical Assessment Subsystem (PASS) score to the DEC, and will also automatically refer any projects receiving a third consecutive score low score (as defined in current protocolsor successor program) to the DEC.
-Although ORCF will have the lead responsibility for compliance assessment and enforcement of projects having passing PASS inspection scores, ORCF may ORCF may also make an elective referral to the DEC of any projects it deems necessary for enforcement actions. based on any concerns ORCF may have relative to physical conditions.
-If such concerns arise from a physical inspection, ORCF will make such elective referrals once it has determined that the score is not a result of scoring irregularities related to the nature of the project.
-Before making the elective referral, ORCF will coordinate the referral with the DEC.
-Project and after any appeals are resolved by REAC.
+In accordance with current governing protocols (www.hud.gov/reac), REAC will automatically refer Section 232 projects receiving a defined certain physical inspection scores (i.e. from the Physical Assessment Subsystem (PASS) score to the DEC, and will also automatically refer any projects receiving a third consecutive score low score (as defined in current protocolsor successor program) to the DEC.
+Although ORCF will have the lead responsibility for compliance assessment and enforcement of projects having passing PASS inspection scores, ORCF may ORCF may also make an elective referral to the DEC of any projects it deems necessary for enforcement actions-based on any concerns ORCF may have relative to physical conditions.
+If such concerns arise from a REAC inspection, ORCF will make such elective referrals once it has determined that the score is not a result of scoring irregularities related to the nature of the project.
+Before making the elective referral, ORCF will coordinate the referral with the DEC. and after any appeals are resolved by REAC.

-Upon receipt of a physical referral, the DEC will analyze the REAC physical inspection report(s)-) or other determinations of physical conditions.
-The DEC willmay issue legally sufficient notices (sometimes in collaboration with the Lendernotice(s) of violation(s) to the project participantsProject Owners and Operators to correct compliance deficiencies that are supported by the administrative record.
+Upon receipt of a physical referral, the DEC will analyze the REAC physical inspection report(s). or other determinations of physical conditions.
+The DEC willmay issue legally sufficient notices (sometimes in collaboration with the Lender) to the project participants to correct compliance deficiencies that are supported by the administrative record.
 Upon closing the referral, the DEC will recommend a course of action it deems appropriate to address any uncorrected compliance deficiencies.
-In addition, where appropriate, and after consultation with ORCF, the DEC may impose civil money penalties (CMPs) against Project Owners and Operators consistent with the applicable federal civil money penalty statute and in accordance with the DEC's delegated authority.
+In addition, where appropriate, and after consultation with ORCF, the DEC may impose civil money penalties (CMPs) against program participants consistent with the DEC's delegated authorities.